Chideme/chideme.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
 I am a passionate and driven individual with a multidisciplinary background in information science and finance.
-Currently, I am pursuing a Ph.D. in the department of Electronic Engineering (Computer Science and Information Engineering Group) at National Kaohsiung University of Science.
+Currently, I am pursuing a Ph.D. in the department of Electronic Engineering (Computer Science and Information Engineering Group) at National Kaohsiung University of Science and Technology.

 My Research
 ======